cyberseihis/bnnprint/write/report.md

 a reduced bitwidth may do better.

 # BNNPARW -> BNNSTEPW
-I expected this one to do worse than bnnparw and it did.
 For each hidden neuron we add/subtract the features in order for each sample of the dataset.
 For each step of the process we find what the minimum bitwidth to hold each of the values is.